By Teachers, For Teachers

 Educators with notes and files scattered about different computers will love this application.
 By synching with other machines sporting Dropbox, users do not have to fear misplacing important documents – it even boasts the ability to read a number of different common file formats, too!
 Anyone with an iPhone may save their photos and videos directly to the application as well.
 Teachers who come across great bits of online multimedia to enhance a lecture can save their valuable findings for future offline viewing and organize them into specific galleries.

-Obviously, many more iPad applications exist to make the lives of educators that much easier and creative.
+Obviously, many more iPad apps for teachers exist to make the lives of educators that much easier and creative.
 Take advantage of what they have to offer as well in order to provide students with well-rounded lessons that nurture them both inside and outside the classroom.

-What iPad apps would you recommend for the classroom?
+What iPad apps for teachers would you recommend for the classroom?
 Share in the comments section!

 This article is reprinted with permission of the author Samantha Miller from her blog post.